-5: Indicated in the example with this marker:
+5: Indicated in the example with this

+- that they do so.
+That left three tasks for Student 7, assessing factors one and - three and balancing all the factors.
+Check out the three high-level headings - within the discussion section:

-- ▶ I. Because Ms. Connor's secondary use was not transformative and it was commercial, the first factor will most likely go against fair use even though her use was in good faith. - ▶ II.
+- L. Because Ms. Connor's secondary use was not transformative and it was commercial, the first factor will most likely go against fair use even though her use was in good faith. - ► II.
 Ms. Connor's sizeable use of the most fundamental scenes of each movie most likely tilts the third factor against her. - ► III.
-On balance, the factors of fair use will most likely weigh against Ms. Connor.

-Looking at Student 7's section (I.), we can see that it, too, is a CREAC:

-- ► The conclusion appears in the heading itself.6 - ▶ The rule is in the first paragraph of the section, where Student 7 spells out the three subfactors of this first fair-use factor. - ▶ The explanation here is really just a preview of the content of the subsections under section (I.). - ► The application is in the subsections. - ► The conclusion appears at the end of section (I.).7

-In subsections (A.), (B.), and (C), Student 7 analyzes the three sub-factors of the first fair-use factor and in subsection (D.) balances those sub-factors before reaching a conclusion on the first factor.

-This process continues for one more iteration, as each subsection in section (I.) also consists of a CREAC.
-Let's look at subsection (A.), relating to the 'transformative' sub-factor of the first fair-use factor:

-- ► The first sentence of subsection (A.) provides the conclusion-Ms. Connor's use is likely not transformative. - ► The rest of the first paragraph provides the over-arching rule, drawn from an authoritative Supreme Court case. - ► The second and third paragraphs provide explanation in the form of case examples.8 - ▶ In the first part of the fourth paragraph, Student 7 applies this law to the facts of Ms. Connor. - ▶ Student 7 wraps up the fourth paragraph by reiterating the conclusion.

-It is this 'nesting' of CREACS into a structure that resolves each element, factor, or issue and allows the author to build up to the overall conclusion.
-For this nesting to work, you must have three things:

-- ► Your analysis must be organized.
-In other words, you need an outline - ▶ You must have effective roadmapping at each level. - ▶ You must use well written headings.

-The next sections take up these issues.
+On balance, the factors of fair use will most likely weigh against Ms. Connor. - Looking at Student 7's section (I.), we can see that it, too, is a CREAC: - ► The conclusion appears in the heading itself. - ▶ The rule is in the first paragraph of the section, where Student 7 spells out the three subfactors of this first fair-use factor. - ▶ The explanation here is really just a preview of the content of the subsections under section (I.). - ► The application is in the subsections. - ► The conclusion appears at the end of section (I.). - In subsections (A.), (B.), and (C), Student 7 analyzes the three sub-factors - of the first fair-use factor and in subsection (D.) balances those sub-factors - before reaching a conclusion on the first factor. - 22 This process continues for one more iteration, as each subsection in section - (I.) also consists of a CREAC.
+Let's look at subsection (A.), relating to the - 'transformative' sub-factor of the first fair-use factor: - ► The first sentence of subsection (A.) provides the conclusion-Ms. Connor's use is likely not transformative. - ▶ The rest of the first paragraph provides the over-arching rule, drawn from an authoritative Supreme Court case. - ► The second and third paragraphs provide explanation in the form of case examples. - ▶ In the first part of the fourth paragraph, Student 7 applies this law to the facts of Ms. Connor. - ► Student 7 wraps up the fourth paragraph by reiterating the conclusion. - It is this 'nesting' of CREACS into a structure that resolves each element, - factor, or issue and allows the author to build up to the overall conclusion. - For this nesting to work, you must have three things: - ► Your analysis must be organized.
+In other words, you need an outline. - ▶ You must have effective roadmapping at each level. - You must use well written headings. - The next sections take up these issues.

-11.2 Critical roadmapping

-Section 10.5 introduced and discussed roadmapping for simple analysis.
-All the same principles apply for complex analysis.
-The frequency with which you roadmap is generally much greater, however, when you write complex analysis.

-Here are two places where you should always roadmap: